gabrielbarbosanascimento/Up-Clock/README.md

 <h3>HOW TO RUN IT?</h3>

 To run this aplication, open the terminal and type cd plus the direction of this directory on your files.
-Type `chmod +x up-clock` to make it executable or just run it using `python up-clock` in a Terminal.
+Enter on the directory using cd Up-Clock/ and then type quickly run.
+You need to have quickly installed

 A PPA is available at https://launchpad.net/~apandada1/+archive/up-clock.